Washington State Route 548: Route description

 SR 548 begins north of Ferndale at a diamond interchange with I-5, signed as exit 266.
 The highway travels west on Grandview Road, crossing over a railroad carrying the BNSF Railway's Bellingham Subdivision, and passes through a rural area while following Fingalson Creek.
 SR 548 passes north of Lake Terrell and part of the Whatcom Wildlife Area before crossing another set of railroad tracks and reaching the Cherry Point Refinery complex, the state's largest oil refinery.
 The highway turns north onto Blaine Road at a roundabout near the complex's main entrance, located east of Birch Bay State Park.

 SR 548 continues north through the beach community of Birch Bay, overlooking a section of Boundary Bay.
 The highway then crosses over California Creek near the Loomis Trail Golf Club and Dakota Creek at the southern city limit of Blaine.
 The highway crosses over the BNSF Bellingham Subdivision and turns northwest onto Peace Portal Drive, traveling parallel to I-5 and the railroad through Blaine.
 The highway and the railroad move onto the shore of Drayton Harbor, part of Semiahmoo Bay, and travel north through downtown Blaine.
 SR 548 reaches its terminus at a dogbone interchange with I-5, signed as exit 276, near the city's marina, approximately 1/2 mi from the Peace Arch crossing of the Canadian border.
 The interchange also includes ramps to D Street, which continues east to SR 543, and 2nd Street, which connects to a parking lot for Peace Arch State Park.

-SR 548 is maintained by the Washington State Department of Transportation (WSDOT), which conducts an annual survey of average traffic volume on state highways that is measured in terms of average annual daily traffic.
+SR 548 is maintained by the Washington State Department of Transportation (WSDOT), which conducts an annual survey of average traffic volume on state highways that is measured in terms of annual average daily traffic.
 Traffic volumes on SR 548 range from a minimum of 2,100 vehicles near the Cherry Point Refinery to a maximum of 12,000 vehicles near its Ferndale terminus.